Additionally, paste this code immediately after the opening tag:

 Paid phone banks rely on paid call center employees to make calls, whereas volunteer phone banks are made up of — you guessed it — volunteers.

 While we’re mostly focusing on volunteer efforts in this article, paid phone banks can be a good supplement for certain types of campaigns.
-Whatever your approach, ThruTalk is designed to help you call all the phones really fast, and have tons of one-to-one conversations at scale.
+Whatever your approach, ThruTalk is designed to help you call all the numbers fast, and have tons of one-to-one conversations at scale.

 Prepare early